1. Home

 When the results are obtained, they appear on screen (in multiple pages).
 You are able to download the results, exported as an Excel or CSV file, where you can access more filtering options.

-For logs, there may be a delay in presenting the results if there is a lot of activity.
+Note: there may be a delay in presenting the results if there is a lot of activity to search through.

 You can find the Logs link in the list of reports (shown above).